ohs-foundation/kotlin-fhir/README.md

    - Verification: The reconstructed object from the builder is equal to the original object.
 4. Search parameter test:
    - Loads the source `SearchParameter-*.json` files as ground truth.
-   - For each concrete resource across R4, R4B, and R5, uses JVM reflection to verify:
+   - For each concrete resource across R4, R4B, and R5, uses JVM reflection on the generated `{Resource}SearchParam` sealed class and its `ALL` companion property to verify:
-     - Count: the companion object has exactly the right number of search param constants.
+     - Count: `ALL` contains exactly one entry per search parameter defined for the resource.
-     - Name: each constant's `paramName` matches the `code` from the JSON definition.
+     - Name: each entry's `paramName` matches the `code` from the JSON definition.
-     - Type: each constant's class matches the expected type (e.g., `"date"` to `DateSearchParam`).
+     - Type: each entry's `type` matches the FHIR search parameter type (e.g., `"date"`).
+     - Expression: the entry's `expression` matches the resource-specific portion of the FHIRPath expression from the JSON definition.
+     - Target: the entry's `target` list matches the `target` resource types from the JSON definition.

 [^7]: There are several exceptions.
 The FHIR specification allows for some variability in data representation, which may lead to differences between the original and newly serialized JSON.
 For